Galileo-Galilei/kedro-mlflow/docs/source/0_getting_started/02_installation/02_setup.md

 ## Activate `kedro-mlflow` in your kedro project

 In order to use the ``kedro-mlflow`` plugin, you need to setup its configuration and declare its hooks.
-Those 2 actions are detailled in the following paragraphs.

 ### Setting up the ``kedro-mlflow`` configuration file